 Special examination arrangements

 The deadline for applying for special examination arrangements is 1 September for the autumn semester and 1 February for the spring semester.
-We want you to send us the form with documentation by e-mail.
+We want you to send the form and documentation by e-mail from your NHH address to ensure encrypted communication.

-We grant special examination arrangements for all written school examinations, and for take-home examinations lasting 12 hours or less.
+Special examination arrangements will be granted for all written school examinations and individual take-home examinations lasting 12 hours or less.

-- Help to read the examination question paper and/or answer
+- Larger font in the examination question paper

 - Alternative forms of assessment